 A specific launch date was not announced, but the company said that all this will be coming this summer.

-The company hopes to leverage its acquisition of Arm to help transform the data center for A.I. workloads into an energy-efficient solution that’s just as powerful.
-Nvidia executives had previously hinted of its ambitions with the ARM architecture earlier this year when it announced its Grace processor.
+The company hopes to leverage its acquisition of Arm to help transform the data center for AI workloads into an energy-efficient solution that’s just as powerful.
+Nvidia executives had previously hinted at its ambitions with the ARM architecture earlier this year when it announced its Grace processor.